Probate Q&A Series

 1. Plain Meaning Rule

 Courts start by looking at the will’s language.
 If the words carry a clear, ordinary meaning, a judge enforces them as written.
-North Carolina General Statutes § 31-15 directs judges to honor the testator’s plain intent based on the document’s text.
+North Carolina General Statutes § 31-15 addresses the effect of a devise or bequest failing for a reason stated in the will; it does not generally direct judges to apply a plain-meaning rule.
 You find the statute here: N.C.
 Gen. Stat. § 31-15.

 2. Ambiguity and Extrinsic Evidence

 If a clause contains ambiguous terms, the court may consider evidence beyond the will itself.
-Under N.C.
-Gen. Stat. § 31-16, a judge can hear testimony or review documents to interpret unclear language.
-This evidence might include the testator’s prior conversations, letters, or drafts of the will.
+N.C.
+Gen. Stat. § 31-16 addresses the effect of a devise or bequest failing because a beneficiary dies before the testator; it does not generally authorize extrinsic evidence to interpret unclear language.
 You can review this law here: N.C.
 Gen. Stat. § 31-16.

 3. Petition to Construct the Will